-• CHROMOGEN SOLUTION B 1 vial

-Colorless liquid filled in a black vial with black screw cap.
-TMB solution (Tetramethyl benzidine dissolved in citric acid).
-7ml per vial.
+● CHROMOGEN SOLUTION B 1 vial Colorless liquid filled in a black vial with black screw cap.
+8ml per vial, TMB solution (Tetramethyl benzidine dissolved in citric acid).
+Ready to use as supplied.
+Once open, stable for one month at 2-8°C.

-STOP SOLUTION 1 vial

-Colorless liquid filled in a white vial with yellow screw cap.
-7ml per vial.

-Diluted sulfuric acid solution (2.0M H2SO4).
+• STOP SOLUTION 1 vial Colorless liquid filled in a white vial with yellow screw cap.
+8ml per vial, Diluted sulfuric acid solution (2.0M H2SO4).

-PLASTIC SEALABLE BAG 1 unit
+• PLASTIC SEALABLE BAG

+1 unit

 For enclosing the strips not in use.

-CARDBOARD PLATE COVER 2 sheets
+• CARDBOARD PLATE COVER 3 sheets

-To cover the plates during incubation and prevent evaporation or contamination of the wells.
+To cover the plates during incubation and prevent

+evaporation or contamination of the wells.